opendatacity/re-data/doc/api.md

 }
 ```

 # Reference

 In the following reference examples only the content of the ```data``` property will be shown.

+## Optional and Required Properties

+Several properties are marked as optional.
+If they are not marked as optional they should be considered required even if not marked as such.

+If you want to specify an optional property as not present explicity (i.e. delete it if it has been there before) specify an explicit `null` value for the optional property.

 ## Events